VoidEngineCC/Metin2-Simple-C-Patcher/README.md

 3. Compile and deploy the patcher for your users.

  ## ⚠️ Note :
- The Graphics System is a private project of mine and it's not included! you can just remove it, I was lazy to do.</center>
+ The Graphics System is a private project of mine and it's not included! you can just remove it, I was lazy to do.
+ And the image in the patcher is an url and can be changed just read the code</center>